 The machine learning methods to quantify the predictive power of different variable sets were: i) ordinary least squares (OLS) as a baseline; ii) XGBoost (gradient boosting with tree-based models and hyperparameter tuning for learning rate and tree depth) (Cheng & Guestrin, 2016); iii) Random Forests (with default parameters) (Breiman, 2001).
 Computations were performed using the mlr3 framework (Lang et al., 2019).
 Performance was measured as percentage of explained variance on hold-out data via 5-fold cross-validation, calculated as (1 - MSE/Variance(y)), where MSE represents mean squared error.
 In a first version of the model, we included all mediator variables given in Figure 1.
 We then tried to simplify the model by reducing the number of mediators and ran it with only the feeling of being in nature (FEELNAT) and overall soundscape quality (LNOISE), leaving out the sensory perceptions (sensations, sounds, scents etc.).

 With multiple linear regression using OLS, we investigated i) which geodata and mediator variables influenced perceived restorativeness, and ii) which geodata variables influenced the mediators.
 Since in both cases we had a set of dependent variables, we performed the following steps for each variable separately.
-As described in section 2.5.1, we performed a forward stepwise feature selection for all two-way interactions using Bayesian Information Criterion on the training data (50%) to mitigate the multiple testing problem.
-Selected features were subsequently used to fit models on the test set (50%) to obtain valid p-values.
+To obtain valid p-values, we performed the same procedure as in section 2.5.1, with train/test data splitting (50%) and forward stepwise feature selecion.
 Missing values were imputed as described above, but for the training and test sets separately to avoid contamination of the test set.
 Computations were carried out using the basic utilities of the stats package of the R programming language (Cite R XXX).

 3. Results